 Web Publishing Guide: Cascade to WordPress Migration

 As part of our ongoing commitment to improving accessibility and usability across our digital platforms, the university is transitioning all website content currently hosted in Cascade to a unified WordPress environment.
-This change will streamline website management, enhance user experience and help ensure we meet updated accessibility standards coming in 2026.
+This change will streamline website management, enhance user experience and help ensure we meet updated accessibility standards which took effect in April 2026.

 What are Cascade and WordPress?